 And out of this Depression, while there has been much misery and much suffering, there’s also come much work especially in educational lives.
 It has given this country an opportunity not only in this city and not only every other city in the country, but in almost every county of the three thousand or more counties in the United States to get better schools for the young people.
 And so I am very, very keen, very much interested in all of these public works projects which have improved the schools of the nation.
 I planned to come here today and to wish to Brooklyn College the fine and successful future that it deserves.
 You here are doing a great work.
 May it live through the generations to come for the building up of a better American citizenship.6

-Following his speech, the President used a trowel to spread mortar on the cornerstone of what would become the Gymnasium Building.
+Following his speech, the President used a trowel to spread mortar on the cornerstone of the Gymnasium Building.
 FDR then sped off in his motorcade to tour the PWA’s Williamsburg Houses and then to Liberty Island for a birthday bash in honor of Lady Liberty’s fiftieth birthday.

 On April 14, 1945, two days after FDR’s death, Brooklyn College announced that the Gymnasium Building would be named Roosevelt Hall in his honor.
 A plaque dedicated to FDR was unveiled on May 14, 1947, and hangs near a portrait of the President on the first floor of the building.7